Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 • You can also configure passwords on all mailboxes in the destination tenant.

-• make the mail flow rules in the target tenant.
+• Make the mail flow rules in the target tenant.

 • After all of this planning, you can initiate the migration process.
 Take the help of the automated tool so that you can smoothly execute the migration process.
-Using an automated migration tool can allow you to migrate unlimited emails and also reduces the risks involved.
+Using an automated migration tool can allow you to migrate unlimited emails and also reduce the risks involved.

 Step 4: Post Migration

 After the migration process has completed, you should perform a clean-up.
 You should make sure that you clear the Outlook auto-complete list.
-You should also ensure that all the source mailbox data as well as the important emails are migrated to the destination tenant.
+You should also ensure that all the source mailbox data, as well as the important emails, are migrated to the destination tenant.
 Arrange training sessions so that the staff member can learn about the new environment that you migrated to.

 Which Services Can be Migrated?